 If you’ve been putting off writing your stories because you’re “not a good enough writer,” or because your life is “not interesting enough,” allow me to encourage you to dust off your memories, get out that pen, and write.
 Today’s mundane is tomorrow’s history.
 Don’t let the world lose yours.

 If you would like personal instruction with a group of likeminded writing adventurers, consider joining my new new six-week online course, “Leaving a Legacy of Writing: From Memories to Memoirs” beginning tomorrow, January 22nd, and again on March 5th.

 The course is offered through Napa Valley’s Recreation Department.
 For more information and to enroll, go to activenet022.active.com/naparec and click the VIEW ACTIVITIES button.
 Type “Legacy” into the Activity Number or Keyword field, and press GO.
 Then click on the link to the desired course date and enroll.

 Whether you enroll in a class or not, I invite, encourage, and challenge you to begin writing your life stories today.

-Photo by: Tom Bellart
+Woman in traditional clothing photo by: Tom Bellart